 In Florida, employers must provide workers’ compensation insurance to protect any employees who sustain serious injuries on the job.
 Sometimes, however, employers may fail to provide the legally required benefits, or the insurance company may deny a valid claim.

-If you are struggling to get the benefits you deserve, the Law Firm of Anidjar & Levine can help with your claim.
+If you are struggling to get the workers’ compensation benefits you deserve, a Jacksonville lawyer from the Law Offices of Anidjar & Levine can help with your claim.
 We offer free consultation, so there is no risk to you in reaching out.

 For a free legal consultation with a workers' compensation lawyer serving Jacksonville, call (800) 747-3733

 Florida Statutes §440.02(16)(a) defines an employer as “every person carrying on any employment.”
 This includes government agencies and municipalities, public and private companies, and employment agencies.
 While the statutes do make some exceptions, virtually all companies with four or more full- or part-time employees must provide workers’ compensation coverage for their workers.